grycap/im/doc/source/REST.rst

    ``infId``.

 GET ``http://imserver.com/infrastructures/<infId>/vms/<vmId>``
-   :Content-type: application/json
+   :Content-type: text/plain
    :ok response: 200 OK
    :fail response: 401, 404, 400

    Return information about the virtual machine with ID ``vmId`` associated to the infrastructure with ID ``infId``.
+The returned string is in RADL format.
-See the details of the output in :ref:`GetVMInfo <GetVMInfo-xmlrpc>`.
+   See more the details of the output in :ref:`GetVMInfo <GetVMInfo-xmlrpc>`.

 PUT ``http://imserver.com/infrastructures/<infId>/vms/<vmId>``
    :body: ``RADL document``